Beginner's Guide

 WordPress themes should provide options to modify the layout of your website as you desire.
 This way, you can make your website look unique, elegant, and aesthetic.
 Also, it distinguishes your website with others even if the same theme is used.

-iii) Support and update feature
+iii) Support and Update Feature

 Customer support is one of the important features to look for in a WordPress theme (especially premium theme).
 The theme users should be able to get help from the vendors if any fault occurs in the theme.